nixuris/serein/assets/docs/README.md

 # Serein Documentation

-This directory contains the documentation for the Serein environment.
+This directory contains the documentations for the Serein environment.

 ## Under the Hood